m-clark/noiris/README.md

 for demonstration of a ‘large p’ type of problem/analysis, e.g. penalized regression.).

+## Data

-Some of the data comes from elsewhere, but has been cleaned up to make it easier to use and understand.
+In most cases the data has been cleaned up to make it easier to use and understand.

 Right now it has: